vostsoldier/onlinestore/stuff_to_do.md

-Less empty space, bigger font, moving of UI, making the product divs stacked one and one, bigger and with desc
+Less empty space, bigger font, moving of UI, making the product divs stacked one and one, bigger and with desc, create shopping cart stuff